razeek-j/sap-cap-sales-dashboard/README.md

 This project was undertaken as a self-learning exercise to gain hands-on experience with modern, full-stack development within the SAP ecosystem, specifically targeting the skills required for a role focused on applying AI in enterprise software.

-Initially, this project was started using the **ABAP RESTful Application Programming (RAP)** model to build the backend service.
-However, due to persistent, unresolvable authorization issues within the SAP BTP trial environment, a strategic pivot was made.

-Instead of being blocked, I adapted by choosing to build the exact same application using the **SAP Cloud Application Programming Model (CAP)**.
-This journey demonstrates key problem-solving skills, resilience in the face of technical roadblocks, and the ability to quickly learn an alternative, strategic framework within the same ecosystem to achieve the project's objective.
+This project was originally architected with an ABAP RAP backend.
+However, a persistent authorization block in the trial environment made that approach unfeasible.
+To overcome this technical hurdle, I re-implemented the backend using the SAP Cloud Application Programming Model (CAP), successfully connecting it to the same Fiori front-end to complete the full-stack application.

 ---
 ## ✨ Key Features